python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/010_Beginnings.md

   - D : Disable a block
   - B : Bypass a block
   - E : Enable a block

-### Common pitfalls of GNU Radio Companion (GRC):

-- When using the "save" dialog in the Ubuntu GNOME desktop environment, it's easy to accidentally search instead of typing the file name.
-  - Solution: Click in the file name field before typing a file name.
-- When you are searching for blocks, there are odd behaviors if you have a block selected.
-  - Solution: Be extra careful to deselect blocks before searching.
-  - Solution (alternate): always press Ctrl+F before typing.
-- When editing the "Properties" of a block (Access these by double-clicking or right-clicking the block):
-  - When you scroll, you may accidentally scroll above the arrow of a drop-down menu, which changes the contents.
-    - Solution: Scroll with your cursor on the left side of the window.
-- The `Apply` button is buggy: it will sometimes NOT apply the changes, such as if you use it twice in a row.
-  - Solution: Don't use the "Apply" button.
-Press "Ok" instead.

 ### Useful information